opdev1004/op-blogger-themes/1_Column/Today/README.md

 # Today

-Better not use this theme because of the blogger theme's widget layout system follows what is showing on the page.
+Better not use this theme.
+The blogger theme's widget layout system follows what is showing on the page.
 It is impossible to configure hidden section from layout setting.

 Check out the theme in blogger: [https://op-today.blogspot.com/](https://op-today.blogspot.com/)